Speaking generally, religious beliefs within the world's major faith groups

 A person's beliefs about homosexuality tend to be determined less by their

-religion, then where their beliefs lie on the liberal-conservative
+religion, and more by where their faith lies on the liberal-conservative

 divide.
 For this reason, conservative Christians and Muslims tend to have